Amechi101/mit-courseware-6.00/README.md

 **Extra Notes**

+But what is the true difference between us and the other resources.
+We simlple just like you know the designers names upfront first, sort of like looking up a word in the dictionary but a more colorful one.
+The goal is to let users filter through categories/keywords and locations seamlessly so they can find new designers and really start to get in the know of some fresh new designers they may not have heard of.

 We still at the end of the day will have quality control on what designers are displayed on the app to our user.
 We are just lazy and prefer 95% of it to be automated :)

 To add or look at resources to scrap check the: [Admin](https://unlabel.us/unlabel-network/admin/applications/crawlresource/)